weskor/in2event-assignment/README.md

 We have an endpoint to request information on events.
 The endpoint documentation is available here: https://documenter.getpostman.com/view/7846737/S1Zxap7g

 Be aware that you need to use Basic Auth to access the endpoint.
+This is something we will provide.
 Use what ever tools you feel comfortable with.
 For example, create-react-app, axios, etc.

 Good luck!